Monitor your cost with AWS Budgets

 Reservation Budget

-• RI utilization Budget: Set a utilisation threshold and get notifications when your RI usage falls below it.
-This allows to determine if any of the RIs are underutilised or unused.
+• RI Utilization Budget: Set a utilization threshold and get notifications when your RI usage falls below it.
+This allows us to determine if any of the RIs are underutilized or unused.

 Savings plan Budget